Camium02/ICE-3111-Computer_Vision/Labs/Lab-03/C-CXX.md

 - Are the values identical?

 ## 6. Improve the contrast of an image

-- Choose an image of your choice.
-- If it looks nice (i.e. has a good contrast/brightness in our case), we will make it dull.
-- Open the image in ImageJ.
-- Go to the menu `Image->Type` and choose `8-bits` to convert it to greyscale.
-  - In the lab report, add the histogram of this image.
-- In the menu `Process->Math`, choose `Divide`.
-Use `3` or `4`.
-    - In the lab report, add the histogram of this new image.
-    - See the histogram?
-You just altered the contrast.
-Ooops.
-- In the menu `Process->Math`, choose `Add`.
-Use `25` or something along these lines.
-    - In the lab report, add the histogram of this new image.
-    - See the histogram?
-You just altered the brightness.
-Ooops.
-- Save the image as a `TIFF` file.
-- In the lab report, add a screenshot of this new image.

 ### by hand using the equation seen in the lecture